 Students planning to sit for the CPA exam will need additional hours.
 Accounting majors are encouraged to also complete the Business Administration major.

 A minor in Accounting consists of 18 semester hours or more in Accounting including: ACCT2310, ACCT2320, and ACCT3360.

 ACCT2310 Financial Accounting 3 s.h.

 An introduction to the study of accounting dealing with the preparation and analysis of the balance sheet, income statement, and related accounting records.
-Prerequisites: Two MATH courses.
+Prerequisites: One MATH course.